Home » Archive

 Crag Exposure, Main »

 People who quit smoking are annoying.
 They are really proud and loud.
 They talk incessantly about their great “feat”, which nobody else gives a shit about.
 They are like somebody who just redpointed their first 5.8 trad line.
-They sit there and tell you every move, every piece of gear and it never crosses their mind that nobody else cares.
+They sit they and tell you every move, every piece of gear and it never crosses their mind that nobody else cares.
 We all pretend to care.
 We all congratulate them.
-It’s like conversion stories Christians have about getting…
+It’s like conversion stories Christians have about getting “saved.”
+Every Christian has one.
+None of them are interesting.

 Crag Exposure »